PaoloLanaro/Reversi/README.md

 big changes that served to cut down on our code :).

 #### Level 0 extra credit
+We didn't complete level 0 of the extra credit.
+We worked on some parts of it in the HintDecorator class under the View package, but it doesn't work and no partial credit so mehh.

 #### Level 1 extra credit
 For 'Level 1' of extra credit, all the code can be found in the SquareReversi class within the